bod777/hello-world/README.md

 # hello-world
-learning how to use github
+learning how to use github.
-Small baby steps at the beginning to get used to all of this.
-Hopefully this becomes a real tool for me.
+took me a while to get going.
+started with just baby steps.
+i think i am getting the hang of it. i'm happy enough with this.